Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Estimation and Inference

 \subsection{Unnormalized and Normalized Weights}

 Following \cite{Imbens2004}, \cite{MT2009}, and \cite{BDM2014}, it is widely understood that weighting estimators of the ATE under unconfoundedness should be normalized, i.e.~their weights should sum to unity, an idea that is often attributed to \cite{Hajek1971}.
-More recently, \cite{KU2021} have provided a general treatment of normalization under unconfoundedness while \cite{SAZ2020} and \cite{CSA2021} have stressed the importance of normalization in difference-in-differences methods.
+More recently, \cite{KU2023} provide a general treatment of normalization under unconfoundedness while \cite{SAZ2020} and \cite{CSA2021} stress the importance of normalization in difference-in-differences methods.
 It is natural to expect that normalization will also be important when estimating the LATE \citep[cf.][]{Heiler2022}.

 It follows immediately that $\hat{\tau}_{t}$ is likely inferior to the ratio of two normalized, \citeauthor{Hajek1971}-type estimators of the ATE of $Z$ under unconfoundedness: